Mono Culture and Other Realities, 2008

 Collaborative work, sound installation, text, sculpture

-Monoculture and other realities Thale Vangen & Maj Hasager (Malmö Art Academy) Layan Shawabkeh & Majd Abdel Hamid (The International Academy of Art – Palestine)
+Thale Vangen and Maj Hasager (Malmö Art Academy), Layan Shawabkeh and Majd Abdel Hamid (International Academy of Art Palestine)

-Through a collective and ongoing discussion, the group intends to act as catalysts and activate a discussion around what is offered as foundation for art students, how contemporary art education is carried out and how it is perceived.
-What sorts of systems are ingrained within the art world, and will we adopt the already existing structures and hierarchies - or how can we rethink these?
+Through a collective and extended discussion, the group intended to act as a catalyst and activate discussion around what is offered as a foundation for art students, how contemporary art education is carried out, and how it is perceived.
+The project asked: What sorts of systems are ingrained within the art world, and do we have to adopt the already existing structures and hierarchies?
+Or, how can we rethink these?

-We have been looking at a diverse group of current and former art students, to see whether there are clear and strong similarities or differences both culturally and educationally within this group.
-This is done in order to see whether the educational systems around the world are producing one type of international artist and hence a monoculture, or if they allow a diverse perspective in relation to the international aspect, without compromising the local and cultural aspects.
+The artists looked at a diverse group of current and former art students to determine whether there are clear similarities and differences, both cultural and educational, within this education group.
+The goal was to ascertain whether education systems around the world are producing one type of international artist, and hence a monoculture, or if they allow for diverse perspectives in relation to the international without compromising local and cultural aspects.

-The project was presented at the Tea Pavilion in the Guangdong museum curated by Dorothee Albrecht as a part of the third Guangzhou Triennial September 6th - November 16th 2008.
+The project was presented at the Tea Pavilion in the Guangdong Museum and curated by Dorothee Albrecht as a part of the Third Guangzhou Triennial, 6 September–16 November 2008.